 No audio or video recording is allowed.
-All sessions will be automatically recorded for you to review at a later date.
+Detailed lecture notes for all sessions will be provided for you to review at a later date.

-Cellphones should be turned off during both lectures and exams and not allowed under any circumstances.
+Cellphones should be silenced during lectures and turned off during exams.

 Course materials, office hours and correspondence